Coin flipping: Use in dispute resolution

 The National Football League also has a coin toss for tie-breaking among teams for playoff berths and seeding, but the rules make the need for coin toss, which is random rather than competitive, very unlikely.
-A similar procedure breaks ties for the purposes of seeding in the NFL Draft; these coin tosses are more common, since the tie-breaking procedure for the draft is much less elaborate than the one used for playoff seeding.
+A similar procedure breaks ties for the purposes of seeding in the NFL draft; these coin tosses are more common, since the tie-breaking procedure for the draft is much less elaborate than the one used for playoff seeding.

 Major League Baseball once conducted a series of coin flips as a contingency on the last month of its regular season to determine home teams for any potential one-game playoff games that might need to be added to the regular season.
 Most of these cases did not occur.
 From the 2009 season, the method to determine home-field advantage was changed.

 Fédération Internationale d'Escrime rules use a coin toss to determine the winner of some fencing matches that remain tied at the end of a "sudden death" extra minute of competition.
 Although in most international matches this is now done electronically by the scoring apparatus.

-In the United States Asa Lovejoy and Francis W. Pettygrove, who each owned the claim to the land that would later become Portland, Oregon, wanted to name the new town after their respective hometowns of Boston, Massachusetts and Portland, Maine; Pettygrove won the coin flip.
+In the United States Asa Lovejoy and Francis W. Pettygrove, who each owned the claim to the land that would later become Portland, Oregon, wanted to name the new town after their respective hometowns of Boston, Massachusetts and Portland, Maine; Pettygrove won with the flip of a coin which has been preserved as the Portland Penny.

 Scientists sometimes use coin flipping to determine the order in which they appear on the list of authors of scholarly papers.

+In addition to its practical applications in sports, coin tossing is symbolic of the democratic principle of equal opportunity.
+When two parties face an impasse, the act of flipping a coin signifies a commitment to impartiality and a willingness to accept the outcome, no matter how arbitrary it may seem.
+This shared acceptance of chance as the ultimate arbiter can foster cooperation and conflict resolution in various aspects of life beyond sports, including business negotiations and interpersonal conflicts.

+Game

+The party who calls the side that is facing up when the coin lands wins.

+The precedent necessity for win in the dual state flip has motivated methods for cheating so as to improve or ensure a win in an apparently random event.